garthzx/Space-Race/README.md

 A simple recreation of the the 1970 Space Race game.
+It's made with the coolest Java game framework, LibGDX.

 It isn't done yet but I'm getting there :)